Updated 2025-09-09 with input from Heike Graf, who works with the Carcross Tagish First Nation.

 The following morning we visited Carcross, starting with the Carcross Desert.
 The first thing we learnt about the Carcross Desert is that it isn't a desert!
 It's actually a series of sand dunes.
 Nonetheless it's fun to explore the dunes :)

 Carcross is a cute little town, with a mix of First Nations, modern and gold rush influences.
-There is a small shopping area at the entrance to town that embraces traditional Tagish art and architecture.
+There is a small shopping area at the entrance to town that embraces traditional Tlingit art and architecture.

 Carcross is on the White Pass and Yukon Railway, which operates between Skagway and Whitehorse, so there is a cute little train station!
+Correction - the railway no longer goes to Whitehorse, it now stops at Carcross!

 I thought this 'leave a rock, take a rock' was a fun variation on the little free library movement!